<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Middle Ages]]></category>

-<guid isPermaLink="false">http://www.exmusica.org/?p=120</guid>
+<guid isPermaLink="false">https://www.exmusica.org/?p=120</guid>

 <description><![CDATA[Western classical music has its roots in medieval Gregorian chant.
 In later ages, chant remained an important influence.]]></description>